aligent/cdk-constructs/packages/prerender-fargate/README.md

 ### `expirationDays` (number, optional)

 - The number of days to keep prerendered pages in the S3 bucket before expiring them.

-### `tokenList` (Array of strings, deprecated)

-- A list of tokens to use for authentication with the Prerender service.
-(This parameter is deprecated and will be removed in a future release.
-Please use the `tokenUrlAssociation` parameter instead.
-If `tokenUrlAssociation` is provided, `tokenList` will be ignored.)

 ### `certificateArn` (string)